 Evaluating Investments with an ESG/SRI Lens

 At Envest Asset Management, we have a menu of investments that we choose from to personalize investment strategies for clients.
 Though many clients will be invested in the same funds as others, overall allocations vary based on risk appetite, client ages and intended use of the investment portfolio.
-Most of our clients choose to have us invest with an overall lens of ESG and SRI (socially responsible investing) which we discussed in last month’s blog (AVAILABLE HERE).
-For clients where this is not an important feature, we have additional funds that we incorporate.

 We are mindful that ESG reporting by companies is still largely voluntary and not yet fully standardized; measuring this kind of risk exposure is still a relatively new phenomenon to many companies.
 Using data compiled by recognized leaders in the analysis of this information such as Morningstar and MSCI, we select funds and ETFs with typically above-average sustainability “scores”.
 This means the underlying companies prioritize minimizing environmental, social and governance risk in the operations of their core business.
 We also prioritize funds with an underlying SRI lens – selecting companies that advocate for or provide products and services that contribute to worthwhile social causes.